Pranjalcool9897/Studentmanagementsystem/README.md

-Here’s a GitHub README template for your Voice Control Using Hand Recognition project:

 🖐️🎙️ Voice Control Using Hand Recognition
 A project that integrates OpenCV and machine learning to enable voice command control through hand gesture recognition.
 This system identifies specific hand gestures via a webcam and triggers corresponding voice commands for seamless interaction.